 Notable features on s are the wide soft waistband, drawstring cord, and a plethora of pockets.
 The style lends more towards outdoor and dated like most products by Columbia.
 However, that also means you get great value as they’re always competitively priced on top of regular sales.

 They are a low-mid waist cut and have a medium inseam which provides plenty of coverage.
 They come with a built-in drawstring that is durable, but it tends to knot so we prefer belts.
 Altogether it’s great hiking short for an a reasonable price.

 - Material: 95% nylon / 5% spandex

-It comes down to comfortable material that’s great at stretching and moving with your body.
+It comes down to comfortable material that moves with your body.
 I think they make tremendous hiking shorts for outdoor professionals or anyone who wants a more professional short.
-They’re lightweight and flexible without the baggy cut you find in most outdoor shorts.
+They’re lightweight without the baggy cut you find in most outdoor shorts.

 6.)
 Outdoor Research Ferossi Hiking Shorts ($70)

 - Material: 86% nylon / 14% spandex